munkireport/usb/README.md

 * usb_serial_number - varchar(255) - the serial number of the USB device
 * printer_id - TEXT - information about the connected USB printer
 * device_speed_bps - varchar(128) - USB device speed
+* timestamp - bigint - Timestamp of when USB device was last detected
+* connected - boolean - If device is currently connected